leggedrobotics/se2_navigation/se2_grid_map_generator/README.md

 * **`saveMap`** ([se2_grid_map_generator_msgs/resetMap] )

-  Saves the map to file provided in the field 'filepath'.
-If the string 'filepath' is left empy the map will be saved in the default path se2_grid_map_generator/data/generated_grid_map.bag.
+  Saves the map to file provided in the field *filepath*.
+If the string *filepath* is left empy the map will be saved in the default path *se2_grid_map_generator/data/generated_grid_map.bag*.

 #### Published Topics